masonfmatthews/rails_assignments/assignments/battleship-objects/README.md

 * Understand and be able to define "method"
 * Understand when and why methods require parameters
 * Understand mappings between simple real-world concepts and their code representation in classes and methods
-* Understand how a Ruby application can span more than one file on disk.
+* Understand how a Ruby application can span more than one file on disk
+* Understand simple inheritance

 ### Performance Objectives